dojo/docs/dojo/dnd.rst

 Manager
 -------

 Manager is a small class, which implements a business logic of DnD and orchestrates the visualization of this process.
 It accepts events from sources/targets, creates the avatar, and checks the validity of the drop.
 At any given moment there is only one instance of this class (the singleton pattern), which can be accessed by ``dojo.dnd.manager()`` function.
-User does not need to instantiate this object explicitly.
+You do not need to instantiate this object explicitly.
 It is done automatically when DnD modules are included.

 This class or its instance can be monkey patched or replaced completely, if you want to change its functionality.